-Local Scholarship Drive: This starts the first of February.
+Local Scholarship Drive: This starts the first of February and runs through early March.
 Most scholarships are open to Wentzville students only.
 Several are for St. Charles County.
-All English IV classes will be visited to explain guidelines.
-Applications will be available on Going Merry.
+The list of available scholarships will be shared with all seniors and posted here during the application window.
+Most applications will be available on Going Merry.
 Winners are announced at Honors Night in May.

 FAFSA- Free Application for Federal Student Aid- Use this form to apply for financial aid for college or graduate school.
 This form is required to receive financial aid, including funds from the A+ program and some other scholarship programs.
 The application opens up on October 1 of your Senior year.